 Next, we explain the changes in each risk parameter.
-We review the simulation results in the three broad categories of covenants levels: (1) the standard setting range of 0 percent-30 percent; (2) a very loose setting of 0 percent or less; and (3) a strict setting of 30 percent and above.
+We review the simulation results in the three broad categories of covenants levels: (i) the standard setting range of 0%-30%; (ii) a very loose setting of 0% or less; and (iii) a strict setting of 30% and above.

-1. Increases in exposure
+Increases in exposure

-The expected value of the increase in exposure is more than six and less than eight, and the liabilities increase by about 10 percent from their initial value of 70.
-The increase is more or less constant at a level less than 10 percent of covenants, indicating that the existence of the covenants does not restrict the increase in exposure in the range.
+The expected value of the increase in exposure is more than six and less than eight, and the liabilities increase by about 10% from their initial value of 70.
+The increase is more or less constant at a level less than 10% of covenants, indicating that the existence of the covenants does not restrict the increase in exposure in the range.